Italian Scots

-Latest available figures from the 2011 UK Census show there were 6,048 people born in Italy living in Scotland.
+Latest available figures from the 2011 United Kingdom Census show there were 6,048 people born in Italy living in Scotland.
 This was up from 4,936 in 2001 and 3,947 recorded in 1991.
-In 2016, Ronnie Convery, secretary of the Italian Scotland charitable organisation and director of communications at the Archdiocese of Glasgow, asserted that a completely new dimension was being added to the Scots-Italians community.
+In 2016, Ronnie Convery, secretary of the Italian Scotland charitable organisation and director of communications at the Archdiocese of Glasgow, asserted that a completely new dimension was being added to the Italian Scots community.
 He said, “There has been a brand new migration over the past two years, and the biggest one we have seen in 100 years."

 Migration to Scotland from Italy has been predominantly from the provinces of Lucca and Frosinone.
 Additional provinces with fairly significant emigration to Scotland include Isernia, La Spezia, Pistoia, Parma, Latina, Massa-Carrara and Pordenone.
 The Scottish Italian community settled mostly in the Glasgow area, most of whom are of Tuscan origin.
 The smaller Italian community in and around Edinburgh is predominantly of Lazian origin.